Build a Medieval Castle Activity

 The Middle Ages were a turbulent time in history that required kings to have strong castles for protection against invaders.
-Your child can now recreate history by building their very own fortified castle.
+Your child can now recreate history by building his very own fortified castle.

 What You Need: